 The trial judge found that the Plaintiff had no reason to apprehend that by approaching the other group and asking them to settle down, it would provoke the atrocious response of being struck from behind.
-Although, his Honour found that being boisterous and loud did not necessarily require monitoring of the type suggested by the Plaintiff.
+Although, his Honour found that boisterous and loud behaviour did not necessarily require monitoring of the type the Plaintiff suggested.

-The case was appealed and the Court of Appeal said that the trial judge made no material factual error and no error of law.
-The appeal was dismissed.
+The Plaintiff appealed.
+However, the Court of Appeal said that the trial judge made no material factual error and no error of law.
+The Court of Appeal dismissed the appeal.

-This case highlights the sad reality that sometimes plaintiffs may be very injured, but cannot be compensated because there is no applicable duty.
-Sometimes the judicial system produces results that are difficult to grapple with on a factual basis, but there is an important balance to be struck between liability and appropriate compensation.
+This case highlights the sad reality that sometimes plaintiffs may be very injured, but the Court cannot award compensation because there is no applicable duty.
+Sometimes the judicial system produces results that are difficult to grapple with on a factual basis.
+However, there is an important balance that Courts must strike struck between liability and appropriate compensation.